haberdashPI/vscode-master-key/notes.md

 - store from history can take a count or it can use a quick pick that lists the name of all recent commands and an index that you can then select two indices from on for the the start and one for the top of the macro

-- expand all keybindings so that they reference a single mode by iterating their modes list over all valid modes; this will keep the bindings generated simple, and it will make the detection of duplicate bindings simpler and more accurate

 - have a debug mode that shows which command got executed from the given keybinding (with an option to show or not show prefixes)